Luca Visentini: European Trade Union Confederation, 2011–2022

 Visentini was elected as ETUC Confederal Secretary at the 12th ETUC Congress in Athens in May 2011.
 His responsibilities included: Collective bargaining and wage policy; Migration and mobility; Education and training; EU budget, structural funds, economic and social cohesion, regional policy; IRTUCs and the EURES Network.

 He took part and coordinated workers’ group activities in the European Social Fund Committee; Structured Dialogue for the European Structural and Investment Funds; Advisory Committee for Free Movement of Workers; Directors General Committee for Vocational Education and Training; Advisory Committee for Vocational Education and Training; and Integration Forum for Migrants.

 Since the ETUC Congress in Paris (October 2015), following his election as ETUC General Secretary, he has also been General Secretary of PERC (Pan-European Regional Council), the ITUC regional organisation representing trade unions across the whole European continent.

 He was re-elected as General Secretary of the ETUC at Congress in Vienna, in May 2019.

-International Trade Union Confederation, 2022–present
+International Trade Union Confederation, 2022–2023

-Luca Visentini was elected as ITUC General Secretary at the 5th ITUC World Congress in Melbourne, Australia, 17-22 November 2022.
+Luca Visentini was elected as ITUC General Secretary at the 5th ITUC World Congress in Melbourne, Australia, 17–22 November 2022.